torvalds/linux/Documentation/userspace-api/media/v4l/vidioc-g-fbuf.rst

     * -
       - __u32
       - ``sizeimage``
-      - This field is irrelevant to *non-destructive Video Overlays*.
+      - This field is irrelevant to *analn-destructive Video Overlays*.
 	For *Video Output Overlays* the driver must return a valid format.